Sudamérica Rugby Women's Sevens

 The Sudamérica Rugby Women's Sevens (formerly known as the CONSUR Women's Sevens), is the regional championship for women's international rugby sevens in South America.
 It has been contested since 2004.
 The tournament is held over two days, typically on a weekend.
 It is sanctioned and sponsored by Sudamérica Rugby.

 The South America Women's Sevens Championship was first held in Venezuela in 2004.
 Since then, the regional 7s championships has periodically served as pre-qualifying competitions for the Rugby World Cup Sevens, the Pan American Games and the Olympic Games.

+Colombia won the 2015 tournament and Argentina won their first-ever title in 2023.
+Brazil has dominated the Sudamérica Women's Sevens, winning 21 tournaments.